sjsrey/pbpl280s21/docsrc/_build/html/_sources/projects.md.txt

 ### Documentation

 For each group, final documentation for the course project will be required.
-This documentation will consist of five components
+This documentation will consist of the following components
-1. Project proposal (5 points,  *Due April 16 5pm*)
+1. Project proposal (5 points,  *Due May 5 5pm*)

    1. identification of the team
    1. identification of data sets that will be used
    1. at least 5 references from academic literature related to the topic
    1. draft list of tasks and two milestones on GitHub Project Repository

-2. Milestone 1 (5 points *Due April 28*)
-3. Milestone 2 (5 points *Due May 19*)
-4. Final paper that reports on the research findings (10 points *Due June 4*)
+4. Final paper that reports on the research findings (20 points *Due June 4 5pm*)
-5. Project reproducibility documentation (10 points *Due June 4*)
+5. Project reproducibility documentation (10 points *Due June 4 5pm*)

 The final paper should take the form of a manuscript that could be submitted for publication.
 The project reproducibility documentation will is to be contained